Average Weather in August in Riga Latvia

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Riga is essentially constant during August, remaining within 0.2 miles per hour of 5.2 miles per hour throughout.
+The average hourly wind speed in Riga is gradually increasing during August, increasing from 9.3 miles per hour to 10.1 miles per hour over the course of the month.

 Average Wind Speed in August